-Former FBI most wanted fugitive sentenced in MS-13 gang case
+Former FBI most-wanted fugitive sentenced in MS-13 gang case

 NEWARK, N.J.
-(AP) - An MS-13 gang member who once was on the FBI’s top 10 list of most wanted fugitives has received a 25-year sentence for killing a man on behalf of the gang and agreeing that a conspirator would commit multiple violent acts.
+(AP) - An MS-13 gang member who once was on the FBI’s top 10 list of most-wanted fugitives has received a 25-year sentence for killing a man on behalf of the gang and agreeing that a conspirator would commit multiple violent acts.

 Walter Yovany Gomez was sentenced Wednesday.
 He had pleaded guilty in June to racketeering conspiracy.

-A 2013 indictment charged Gomez and another man with the fatal beating and stabbing of a fellow gang member suspected of associating with a rival gang in Plainfield.
-According to the FBI, the victim’s throat was slit and he was struck in the head with a bat and stabbed 17 times with a screwdriver.
+A 2013 indictment charged Gomez and another man with the fatal beating and stabbing of a fellow gang member suspected of associating with a rival gang in Plainfield, New Jersey.
+According to the FBI, the victim’s throat was slit, he was struck in the head with a bat and stabbed 17 times with a screwdriver.

-Gomez’s accomplice eventually was convicted of the crime.
+Gomez’s accomplice was convicted of the crime.

 Gomez fled New Jersey but was captured in northern Virginia in 2017.